 Finishes and Fixtures

-To increase the look of luxury in your home, or cottage, finishes and fixtures in each room are customized based on your taste and budget.
+Finishes and fixtures in each room are customized based on your taste and budget.
 In the kitchen, countertops for durability and elegance.
 Lighting fixtures for drama and hardware for style.
-Appliances you can “see” on your smart phone and higher end applicances add to your budget.

-These are the items such as heated floors, a media room, swimming pool, or a wine cellar.
+These are the items such as heated floors, swimming pool, sauna, or a wine cellar.

 Step by Step Process